laizhr/OOD-TV-IRM/README.md

 Zhao-Rong Lai, Weiwen Wang, "Invariant Risk Minimization Is A Total Variation Model", the 41st International Conference on Machine Learning (ICML, main track), 2024.

 For any usage of these functions, the above papers should be cited as references.

+Each directory corresponds to a method for a specific experiment.
+Please choose a directory, download the corresponding data sets, and then run the experiment.